 Who really wrote this classic verse?

-It may come as a surprise that one of the most delightful Christmas traditions is surrounded in mystery, intrigue, and even a family feud.
-The poem “‘Twas the Night Before Christmas” has been read to children across the world on Christmas Eve for more than a century.
-But the origin of this enchanting work stays mysterious to this day and is likely to stay that way.
+It may come as a surprise that one of the most delightful Christmas traditions is surrounded by mystery.
+The poem ‘Twas the Night Before Christmas has been read to children across the world on Christmas Eve for more than a century.
+But the origin of this enchanting work stays mysterious to this day.

 Mr. Livingston, I Presume?

-Two families have been bickering over authorship of the poem: the Livingstons and the Moores.
-While the general population thinks that Clement Clarke Moore penned the poem, the Livingston family has circumstantial evidence that puts this in doubt.
+Two families have been bickering over who wrote the poem: the Livingstons and the Moores.
+While most people think that Clement Clarke Moore penned the poem, the Livingston family has some evidence that puts this in doubt.

-Here are a couple of details that are widely accepted: “‘Twas the Night Before Christmas” was first printed in the Troy Sentinel, a New York newspaper, two days before the Christmas of 1823.
+‘Twas the Night Before Christmas was first printed in the Troy Sentinel, a New York newspaper, two days before the Christmas of 1823.
 Editor Orville Holley admitted it was not clear who the author was, saying:

-“We know not to whom we are indebted for the following description of that unwearied patron of music—that homely and delightful personage of parental kindness, Santa Claus, his costumes, and his equipage, as he goes about visiting the firesides of this happy land, laden with Christmas bounties; but from whomsoever it may have come, we give thanks for it.”
+“We know not to whom we are indebted for the following description of … that homely and delightful personage of parental kindness, Santa Claus, his costumes, and his equipage, as he goes about visiting the firesides of this happy land, laden with Christmas bounties; but from whomsoever it may have come, we give thanks for it.”

-Descendants of Henry Livingston have long held that their ancestor wrote the famous verses.
-They have many family stories of when and where Livingston was said to have written and recited the poem.
+Descendants of Henry Livingston say their ancestor wrote the famous verses.
+They have many family stories of when and where Livingston wrote and recited the poem.

-Literary specialists have examined both men’s written works.
-Moore was a serious author with a theological background, who served as a professor of Hellenic and Hebrew literature, and wrote such riveting works as Compendious Lexicon of the Hebrew Language.
-By way of personality, Moore was known as a harsh and demanding father of nine children.
+Literary experts have examined both men’s written works.
+Moore was a serious author with a theological background.
+We was a professor and wrote advanced academic works like the Compendious Lexicon of the Hebrew Language.
+Moore was known as a harsh and demanding father of nine children.

-Livingston’s works, however, reveal a similar rhythm and poetical structure to “’Twas the Night Before Christmas.”
+On the other hand, Livingston’s works have a similar style to ’Twas the Night Before Christmas.
 His writings carried a “light, joking style,” and he was known by friends and family as a “good-natured humorist at heart.”

-Perhaps the most compelling argument in favor of Livingston’s authorship is something called anapestic meter.
-This exact poetic structure was used in 45 of Livingston’s works (including “’Twas the Night Before Christmas”), while Moore was known to write almost exclusively in iambic meter.
+Perhaps the best argument in favor of Livingston’s being the author is something called “anapestic meter.”
+This poetic structure was used in 45 of Livingston’s works (including ’Twas the Night Before Christmas), while Moore was known to write using another method, called “iambic meter.”

-And so it seems the authorship of this work of literature will remain a mystery.
+And so it seems the authorship of this poem will remain a mystery.
 But that should not stop children of all ages from enjoying it.
-Without further ado, we publish “Twas the Night Before Christmas” here for your enjoyment:
+Without further ado, we publish ‘Twas the Night Before Christmas here for your enjoyment:

 ‘Twas The Night Before Christmas